Welcome to “Ask Mrs. Bee?”

 People sometimes ask why my reading units include so many hands-on activities.
 The answer is simple: children love to create.

-Whether they were making a reading response journal, building a booklet, completing a simple craft, or displaying their work on the classroom wall, they were creating something that belonged to them.
+Whether they were writing in a reading response journal, writing an assignment in writer workshop, there was always simple art part of the project.
+They were creating something that belonged to them.
 Those projects became reminders of the stories they had read and the learning they had accomplished.
 Long after a worksheet would have been forgotten, they could pick up a journal they had made and remember the book, the characters, and the discussions we shared.

 Looking back, I don't think my students succeeded because I had the perfect program.

 I think they succeeded because I watched them.
-I listened to them.
 I paid attention to what motivated them.
-When something wasn't working, we adjusted together.
-Every reading unit I create today is built on those years of watching children learn.
+When something wasn't working, we adjusted .
+Every reading unit I share with you today is built on those years of watching children learn.

 Mrs. Bee's Quick Check